eastskykang/reinmav-gym/README.md

 1. download mujoco200 (or mjpro150) from [MuJoCo website](https://www.roboti.us/index.html)
 2. put mujoco200 (or mjpro150) directory into ~/.mujoco
     - should be ~/.mujoco/mujoco200 or ~/.mujoco/mjpro150
+    - note that you should change the directory name mujoco200_linux to mujoco200
 3. put mjkey.txt into ~/.mujoco
 4. install apt dependencies
     - for example on Ubuntu 16.04: